T1D Girl Problems & Diabetes for Dudes

 Diabetes can impact everything, even things that can be tough to talk about.

 Here’s information on some of the most common problems women with T1D face, as well as some solutions.

 Vaginal dryness and decreased libido can happen to women due to diabetes.
-Read about their causes and treatments here, thanks to our partners at DLife.

 Don’t get us wrong, having a safe and healthy pregnancy is very possible as a woman with diabetes, but it’s important to plan for it in advance with your doctor in order to minimize any complications.
 Check out an interview CDN Virtual Intern Rebecca did with a diabetes midwife about contraception and T1D, and this blog post from Diabetes Mine listing the pros and cons of each type of birth control to help you decide what’s right for you – and then have a conversation with your doctor.